 There’s a lesson to be learned here.
 Maybe one or more of these will help in the future:

-- A bigger mallet for bigger jobs like this. [note: see Joel's comment below on why this may not be the greatest of ideas]
+- A bigger mallet for bigger jobs like this. [note: Joel from Tools for Working Wood commented that this may not be the greatest of ideas: the mallet head should be softer than the chisel handle.]

 - Strike in the center.